missionpinball/mpf-docs/hardware/pkone/switches.rst

 Notes:

    * The PKONE Extension board Address ID switches can be set from 0 to 7.
+   * Switches 31-35 are setup in the hardware to support optos and other normally closed (NC) switches.
+Do not list them as NC switches in your configuration as the hardware already inverts the values before sending them to MPF.

 What if it did not work?
 ------------------------